 Each year, thousands of organizations and individuals launch toy drives to help children have a festive holiday season.
 Check with your local places of worship, fire halls, and neighborhood groups to find out what toys are in high demand this year and to see how you can get involved.

 Make sure local teachers have the materials they need

 Give neighbors in need a fresh start

 There are hundreds of opportunities to help out neighbors with the physical trappings of a secure living situation.
 Habitat for Humanity has local chapters all over the U.S. you can support by shopping for supplies and furniture in a local ReStore or helping with the physical construction of new homes.
-Another nationwide program, Homes for the Holidays surprises working single parents with a furnishings and help with down payments for their homes.
+Another nationwide program, Homes for the Holidays surprises working single parents with furnishings and helps with down payments for their homes.
 Thousands of volunteers have donated their time and money to help almost 200 families over the years.

 Another easy way to help out is to simply ask around about people in your community who are in need of help on various projects, from house painting to reroofing to organizing the garage.
 Local neighborhood groups are often great resources for this sort of volunteer work.